 Please visit our company website at www.daviddbaker.com

 As a Houston general contractor for the past several years I have seen several things over and over again.
 People who are looking to build out a retail lease space are usually so excited about the concept of having their own store that they over look 5 (actually there are way more, we will leave the rest for future posts) potentially very costly items.
 They do not take these things into consideration and therefore it comes back to bite them.
 Ouch!
 It is understood that most business owners are not thinking about these items in detail, at least new business owners, thus the cause for this post.
 I would like to share 5 things to consider when you decide to lease retail space.
-I have learned that if you help people look for ways to save them money it only can benefit you in the end.
+I have learned that if you help people look for ways to save them money it only can benefit you in the end.1.
+Electrical Service:

 The existing electrical service (this is explained below) should be large enough to handle the electrical requirements of the space.
 It will always be cheaper on your pocket book if you can reuse what is available.
 Every item that requires electricity places a certain amount of load on a electrical system.
 Even items that do not run constantly have to be calculated in the formula (this is what is called a "load analysis", and this can be produced by a sharp master electrician or an electrical engineer) to determine what your electrical service requirements (voltage and amp size) are.